bruvellu/cephalic-furrow/3-text/furrow.md

 these folding events at the head--trunk interface.

 <!--Ectopic fold shape, dynamics and size-->
 <!--TODO: Include tortuosity of dorsal views around here-->

+The late ectopic folds lack the stereotypic cell morphologies, such as wedge-shaped apex cells, have a wider, often asymmetric cleft ({@fig:dynamics}A, Video 3 and 4).
+The progression of ectopic buckling differs from the progressive invagination in sibling controls with the epithelia being unchanged for a period and then buckling late in development.
+We identified a difference between *btd* and *eve* embryos.
+While eve mutants show no initiator cell behavior, we observe cell shape changes in btd mutants that are reminiscent of initiator cell behaviors ({@fig:dynamics}B).
+Either mutant can form one or more ectopic folds.
+Despite the unorganized shape of the ectopic folds, they buckle reasonably deep into the yolk but are shallower, reaching in average 75% of the length of the cephalic furrow in sibling controls ({@fig:dynamics}C).

 To characterize the dynamics of ectopic fold formation we manually traced individual folds and extracted tortuosity measurements, angle displacement,